karakun/karakun.github.io/_posts/2018-06-29-flavoured-artefacts-with-gradle.md

 title:  'Gradle - Flavoured artefacts from a multi-module build'
 author: markus
 featuredImage: flavours-tom-hermans-642316-unsplash
-excerpt: 'Customized artefacts can be a headache to build and distribute.
+description: 'Customized artefacts can be a headache to build and distribute.
 To the rescue, Gradle provides a powerful DSL that can solve that task easily - here is an example how.'
 tags: [Java, Gradle]
 header:
   image: post